 2021-2024: FWO postdoctoral mandate senior 1.2.P79.22N to M. Farasyn (French Flemish recordings)

 2019-2021: Subsidies from the provinces of Zeeland, West-Flanders and East-Flanders (pilot project)

 The GCND is still under construction.
-Details about how to consult the data will follow soon.
+It will be hosted by the Dutch Language Institute (INT).
+Details about how to consult the corpus will follow soon.